Popular Matchings in Complete Graphs: Popular edges in

+The proof that $M$ cannot include any other edge between a level~1 vertex and a level~2 vertex corresponding to clause~$c$ is either analogous to the above proof or the presence of such an edge in $M$ violates Lemma~\ref{lem:better-than-d}. \end{proof}

-\begin{new-claim} There is no popular edge between a level~2 vertex and a level~3 vertex. \end{new-claim} \begin{proof} Let $M$ be a popular matching in $G$ that contains such an edge, say $(s^c_0,q^c_0)$.
+\begin{new-claim} There is no popular edge between a level~2 vertex and a level~3 vertex. \end{new-claim} \begin{proof} Let $M$ be a popular matching in $G$ that contains such an edge, say $(s^c_0,q^c_0)$, for some clause~$c$.
 Consider the following alternating path with respect to~$M$:

-The vertex $p^c_2$ is matched in~$M$ and its partner cannot be a level~1 vertex (by Claim~\ref{lem:no-pop-1-2}) or a neighbor worse than $d_0$ (by Lemma~\ref{lem:better-than-d}).
+The vertex $p^c_2$ is matched in~$M$ and its partner cannot be a level~1 vertex (by Claim~\ref{lem:no-pop-1-2}) or a neighbor worse than $d_0$ (by Lemma~\ref{lem:better-than-d}) or to any neighbor in the $D$-gadget (by Lemma~\ref{second-lemma}).
 So either $(p^c_2,q^c_2)$ or $(p^c_2,q^c_1)$ is in $M$.
 This means either the first alternating path given above or the second one is an alternating path in $G_M$ with two $(+,+)$ edges: $(p^c_2,q^c_0)$ and $(p^c_0,q^c_2)$ in the former and $(p^c_2,q^c_0)$ and $(p^c_1,q^c_1)$ in the latter.
-This is a contradiction to $M$'s popularity (by Theorem~\ref{thm:char-popular}). \end{proof}
+This is a contradiction to $M$'s popularity (by Theorem~\ref{thm:char-popular}).

+The proof that $M$ cannot include any other edge between a level~2 vertex and a level~3 vertex is either analogous to the above proof or the presence of such an edge in $M$ violates Lemma~\ref{lem:better-than-d}. \end{proof}

+We now show that no popular matching contains an inter-gadget edge incident to any vertex in the $Z$-gadget.
+This is analogous to Lemma~\ref{second-lemma}, which showed the same property for the $D$-gadget.